I hope you like them. I certainly do.

 Roger Pattenden Models Fortunately for us all, this chap creates a beautiful selection of model buildings.
 These treasures include the lost Euston Arch, and the Globe theatre, carefully constructed so we may all enjoy great examples of architecture in our living rooms, all for a fantastically low price.

-Victorian London A taste of Victorian splendour from this site, and i'm very happy to recommend it to my readers, especially their architecture section.
+Victorian London Website - Architecture section A taste of Victorian splendour from this site, and i'm very happy to recommend it to my readers, especially their architecture section.
+I will never get tired of London, or tired of life

 Charles (of London Town)